Qarj/duplicate-file-finder/README.md

 This double Blake2 compute strategy makes it extremely unlikely that two files will be declared identical when they are not.

-Zero byte files are ignored.
+Zero byte files are ignored, but counted.

+File symlinks to nowhere are ignored, but counted.

-All files in the specified path, and all subfolders, are checked.
+All files in the specified path, and all subfolders, are evaluated.
+Folder symlinks are not followed.

 ## Usage